 #2: Get To Know Your Fans / Make Your Fans Feel Important.

 Later that evening, hours after Cereus Bright’s performance, we saw Tyler Anthony at another artist’s performance and decided to tell him how much we enjoyed the show, their music, etc. Plus, I really wanted to show him the picture he had photobombed, just months earlier.
 While I thought the picture would be a great icebreaker (because compliments aren’t enough), I found his sneaky photobomb to be pretty funny and wanted to see if he remembered it.
 After I showed him the picture (which he remembered!) — and my husband and I gushed with approval for their music and show — we said goodbye and walked away talking about that genuine personality that we saw on stage.
 It was real.
-While neither of us have met many musicians (or celebrities), we were both impressed by how personable and humble he was, in person.
+While neither of us has met many musicians (or celebrities), we were both impressed by how personable and humble he was, in person.
 Fast forward to the next day, when Tyler Anthony is walking to a venue with a group of people.
-We’re on the same sidewalk, walking in the opposite direction, and as we get close, he looks up at us (mid conversation) and says, “hi guys.”
+We’re on the same sidewalk, walking in the opposite direction, and as we get close, he looks up at us (mid-conversation) and says, “hi guys.”
 WE WERE SHOCKED.
 I’m not trying to put anyone up on a pedestal, and I know he’s a regular guy, but seriously, he’s cool.
 He recognized us as fans, and then made the time to say hi to us.
-Bottom line, he made us feel important.
+The bottom line is, he made us feel important.
 And, while it’s impossible to really know all your fans, it’s not a bad idea to recognize them and, if possible, learn a few things about them — even if it’s just their faces.
 It’s a great way to build brand trust and excitement, as well as a lifelong customer.

 Apply Genuine Marketing